cstrahan/json-m/README.md

 ## Why Monadic Parser Combinators?

-One of the neat thing about monads is that they can maintain some sort of context or state.
+One of the neat things about monads is that they can maintain some sort of context or state.
 This is quite useful during parsing because it can automatically give you useful error messages when something fails to parse.